Guide - Colmi ring

 - Workouts aren't read from the ring: for those, you currently need a smartwatch or another connected source.

-- The R09 has a real skin-temperature sensor, unique in the Colmi lineup: we're building support for it, but it's still in development, not verified on physical hardware, and not in the current build.
+- The R09 has a real skin-temperature sensor, unique in the Colmi lineup: support is verified on a physical ring and included in the app's current version.

 If you wear a Colmi ring, FitMesh Sync already reads a lot of what it measures, no manufacturer companion app required.
 This page covers two separate things: first, what actually works today if you wear a Colmi R-series ring (R02-R10) or an OEM clone sharing the same BLE protocol.
-Second, what we're building specifically for the R09 model, which has a sensor the others don't — and that part is still work in progress, not a feature you can use yet.
+Second, what the R09 model does in addition, thanks to a temperature sensor the others don't have β a feature now verified on physical hardware and available in the app.

 What FitMesh already reads from your Colmi ring today